 The credit reporting agency is required to provide only a summary of your statement (not your actual statement) to anyone who requests your file.
 If your statement is short, the credit reporting agency is more likely to pass on your statement unedited.
 If your statement is long, the credit reporting agency will probably condense your explanation to just a few sentences or codes.
 To avoid this problem, keep your statement clear and concise.

 If you request it, the credit reporting agency must also give the statement or summary to anyone you identify who received a copy of your file within the past six months—or two years if your file was given out for employment purposes.
-This service is free if you request it within 30 days after the agency gave you notice of the results of the investigation.
-Otherwise, you will have to pay the same amount as the agency would normally charge for a credit report (about $10).
+This service is free if you request it within 30 days after the agency gave you notice of the results of the reinvestigation.
+Otherwise, you will have to pay the same amount as the agency would normally charge for a credit report (up to about $11.50).

 Are Explanatory Statements Useful?